 The Mobility Map has been designed to help people identify things like accessible car parks, toilets, public seating, shopping precincts, as well as services like libraries and service stations.

 The Mobility Map covers the townships of Daylesford, Hepburn Springs, Creswick, Trentham and Clunes.
-Copies of the mobility map are available to download from the link above and from the Daylesford Regional Visitor Information Centre at 98 Vincent Street Daylesford.
+Copies of the mobility map are available from the Daylesford Regional Visitor Information Centre at 98 Vincent Street Daylesford.

 The Tourism Hospitality Kits aim to increases the comfort and safety of people who are deaf or hard of hearing, when they are on tourism stays.
 Each kit contains equipment to assist them to hear and watch TV and radio with increased volume, to respond to a doorbell or to a knock at the door, to respond to an alarm by way of vibrating clock, and to be able to answer a telephone and use a TTY phone.